SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

 ---

-See the Official [Steeltoe Service Discovery Documentation](https://docs.steeltoe.io/api/v3/discovery) for a more in-depth walkthrough of the samples and more detailed information.
+See the Official [Steeltoe Service Discovery Documentation](https://docs.steeltoe.io/api/v4/discovery) for more detailed information.